 Inspired by our need to reduce, reuse, and recycle, this course focuses on the environmental impacts of the fashion industry.
-Fashion illustrations and mood boards are used to ideate designs.
+Moodboards, fashion illustrations, and swatches are used to imagine extraordinary designs.
 Experimentation with altering fabrics using dye, ink and paint are explored.
-Basic sewing both by hand and machine is introduced.
+Designers will begin learning the basics of sewing by hand eventually transitioning to working on a sewing machine.
+Learn how to fully construct a garment from start to finish using patterns and draping.
 A showcase of completed garments from the course are revealed at the conclusion of the course.

+PREREQUISITE: Studio Thinking

-COURSE DURATION: 1 Trimester COURSE CREDIT: 1/3 Visual Arts Credit
+COURSE DURATION: 1 Trimester

+COURSE CREDIT: 1/3 Visual Arts Credit